moxxxx/blogger/README.md

-A blog simulation App host on Heroku cloud server
+A blog simulation App using jsonPlaceHolder APU hosted on Heroku cloud server

 demo